ishita1432/EDA-on-Data-Science-Job-Salaries/README.md

 - Salary distribution across different job titles.
 - Geographic distribution of salaries.

-You can find these visualizations in the [notebooks](notebooks/) directory.

 ## Tableau Dashboard

-To provide an interactive and user-friendly interface for exploring the salary data, we have created a Tableau dashboard.
+We created a Tableau dashboard to provide an interactive and user-friendly interface for exploring the salary data.
 The dashboard allows users to filter and drill down into the data, gaining valuable insights at their fingertips.
 You can access the dashboard [here](https://public.tableau.com/app/profile/ishita.sharma7620/viz/Datasciencejobsalaries_16935291280440/DatasciencejobsalariesDashboard).

 [![26d65e15727ae1b319dd64456a2ed2ca.png](https://imgtr.ee/images/2023/09/02/26d65e15727ae1b319dd64456a2ed2ca.png)](https://imgtr.ee/image/apHBu)